 In addressing allegations of misconduct, the provisions of this policy include fair, timely, and thorough consideration of any allegations, and initiation of actions recommended after consideration of allegations is complete.
 All records dealing with an allegation, its review, and disposition will be treated in strict confidence.
-The WMA Board of Directors (Board) is responsible for investigating allegations of misconduct, maintaining the confidentiality of the investigative process, striving to insure equity in the process, and providing timely, responsible action when misconduct has been alleged.
-A schedule is provided for conduct of all related activities, to facilitate orderly and expeditious resolution and to help insure the rights of the individual(s) against whom an Allegation has been filed (the Subject).
+The WMA executive board (Board) is responsible for investigating allegations of misconduct, maintaining the confidentiality of the investigative process, striving to ensure equity in the process, and providing timely, responsible action when misconduct has been alleged.
+A schedule is provided for conduct of all related activities, to facilitate orderly and expeditious resolution and to help ensure the rights of the individual(s) against whom an allegation(s) has been filed (the subject).